Nevada gaming area: Previous Years

 The number of properties with revenue over $72 million has increased over the years (particularly outside of the strip).
 However, most of the large gains have been a result of mega resorts being built on the strip.
 The NGCB has not created a new category for the very large resorts (example: over $144 million).
 This hypothetical new category would probably contain at least ten resorts on the strip.

 In 1990 the population of Clark County was 3/4 million (vs. 2 million today).
-The only locals casino likely to have broken $72 million in 1990 was Sam's Town (Palace Station is considered to be a strip casino by the NGCB).
-There are currently 8 casinos in northern Nevada and Laughlin that are currently over $72 million.
-In 1990 seven of them existed.
+The only localscasino likely to have broken $72 million in 1990 was Sam's Town (Palace Station is considered to be a strip casino by the NGCB).
+There are currently 8 casinos in northern Nevada and Laughlin that are cworthover $72 million.
+In 1990, seven of them existed.
 The financial information controlled by the NGCB is confidential forever, and is not released even after 7 years.

-The table shows Gaming Licenses that earned over $72m per year for Las Vegas Strip and for State of Nevada.
-Also the number of licenses which earned gaming revenue of over $1m per annum for the entire state are shown.
+The table shows Gaming Licenses that earned over $72 million per year for Las Vegas Strip and for State of Nevada.
+Also, the number of licenses which earned gaming revenue of over $1 million per year for the entire state are shown.

 Properties connected by hallways are permitted to operate under one license at the discretion of the owner.
-For most of FY2008 Ballys and Paris operated under one license; Venetian/Palazzo, Wynn/Encore, and Mandalay Bay/THE Hotel operate under one gaming license.
+For most of FY2008, Bally's and Paris operated under one license; Venetian/Palazzo, Wynn/Encore, and Mandalay Bay/THE Hotel operate under one gaming license.